GoogleCloudPlatform/kubeflow-distribution/README.md

-# Kubeflow Blueprint On GCP (Google Cloud Platform)
+# Kubeflow Blueprint On Google Cloud

-Follow the instruction to deploy full fledged Kubeflow on GCP cluster.
+Follow the instruction to deploy full fledged Kubeflow on Google Cloud Kubernetes cluster.

 Kubeflow is deployed as follows

 * Deploy mangement cluster using the manifests in **management**.
   * The management cluster runs KCC and optionally ConfigSync
-  * The management cluster is used to create all GCP resources for Kubeflow (e.g. the GKE cluster)
+  * The management cluster is used to create all Google Cloud resources for Kubeflow (e.g. the GKE cluster)
   * A single management cluster could be used for multiple projects or multiple KF deployments

 * Deploy Kubeflow cluster using the manifests in **kubeflow**.